Great for small businesses that need a simple, yet effective website and don’t want to spend a ton of time making it

 Try It For Yourself

 If you've read this far and still aren't sure whether the GoDaddy Website Builder is right for you, then we suggest spending a few hours in the free trial to see if it has everything you need.
-We think this is a great tool and rank it as Number One in our Best Website Builders of 2020 review.
+We think this is a great tool and rank it as Number One in our Best Website Builders review.